neffercarrillo/security-plus/notes/README.md

 - threat vector method to attack (unpatched software, installing code, phishing) (how)
 - attack vector means by which the attacker will gain access () (way and the how they are going to infect a system - think of a sequence of actions)
 - a virus is malicious code that runs in a machine w/o a user's knowledge. #requires a user's interaction#.
-- 10 types of viruses 1 boot sector (installed on the first sector of a hard drive) 2 macro virus (embedded inside another document) 3 program virus (find executables or app files to infect w/ malicious code) 4 multipartite virus (boot sector virus + program virus) 5 encrypted virus (hides itself from being detected by encrypting its malicious code or payloads) 6 polymorphic virus (advanced version of an encrypted virus. it changes the code each time it is executed) 7 metamorphic viruses (rewrites itself) 8 steal viruses (techique used to evade detection) 9 armored virus (layer of protection to confuse a person trying to analyze it) 10 hoax (attempts to scare end users into taking an action on their system. this is not really a virus)
+- 10 types of viruses 1 boot sector (installed on the first sector of a hard drive) 2 macro virus (embedded inside another document) 3 program virus (find executables or app files to infect w/ malicious code) 4 multipartite virus (boot sector virus + program virus) 5 encrypted virus (hides itself from being detected by encrypting its malicious code or payloads) 6 polymorphic virus (advanced version of an encrypted virus. it changes the code each time it is executed) 7 metamorphic viruses (rewrites itself) 8 steal viruses (technique used to evade detection) 9 armored virus (layer of protection to confuse a person trying to analyze it) 10 hoax (attempts to scare end users into taking an action on their system. this is not really a virus)
 - a worm is malicious software that can #replicate itself w/o user intervention#.
 - dangers of worms 1 infect workstation and other assets 2 cause disruption to network traffic
 - a trojan is malicious software disguised as a piece of desirable software